Peer-Reviewed Journal Articles

 Presented at the 2012 Annual Conference of the Midwest Political Science Association and the 2012 Annual Meeting of the American Political Science Association (cancelled).

-“The Irony of the Powerful: Polluter Concentration and International Environmental Regulation"
+“The Irony of Power: Polluter Concentration and International Environmental Regulation"

 Abstract: Concentrated groups are commonly believed to have an advantage over diffuse groups in organizing to shape government regulation.
 Yet concentrated polluters have been more conducive to reducing environmental pollution than diffuse polluters under international regulation.
 What explains this pattern?
 This paper argues that concentrated producer markets are conducive to sustained and integrated environmental regulation because they promote technological innovation and international transfers.
 They provide conditions for integrated rules and institutions that take advantage of synergies between different regulations.
 By contrast, diffuse producer and consumer markets are less conducive to technological innovation and international transfers.
 They prompt “complex governance,” in which regulation is localized and disconnected.
 Original survey responses from government negotiators and non-government stakeholders in the international management of chemicals and land use substantiate this argument.
 Government negotiators and non-government stakeholders believe technology is more useful in managing pollution from chemicals than from land use and that international transfers have a more precise role in managing pollution from chemicals than from land use.
 Moreover, chemicals pollution is more conducive to integrated and narrow regulation than land use pollution.
 The findings advance the study of regulation and collective action by explaining how concentrated polluters help governments to reduce environmental pollution more than diffuse polluters, contrary to the view that concentrated groups are harder to regulate.

-Presented at the 2013 Annual Conference of the Midwest Political Science Association and the 2013 Annual Meeting of the American Political Science Association, Columbia University (invited talk).
+Presented at the 2013 Annual Conference of the Midwest Political Science Association, the 2013 Annual Meeting of the American Political Science Association, Columbia University (invited talk), and the 2014 Annual Convention of the International Studies Association.

 "Sectors and the Form of Global Environmental Governance"